abuseofnotation/category-theory-illustrated/_chapters/06_type.md

 \end{aligned}
 $$

-`Tuple`, on the other hand, is defined by its elimination rules i.e. the introduction rules can be derived from them:
+$Tuple$, on the other hand, is defined by its elimination rules i.e. the introduction rules can be derived from them:

 $$
 \begin{aligned}